DoumanAsh/opusic-sys/README.md

 Target version [1.3.1](https://github.com/xiph/opus/releases/tag/v1.3.1)

+## Setup

+If the `OPUS_LIB_DIR` environment variable is set, it will be searched for the opus library.
+Otherwise, a static library will be built automatically.

 ## Android build

 When building for android, library requires presence of env variable `ANDROID_NDK_HOME` in order to supply